 - If there are differences, then at least one of those beings must be restricted (i.e., limited by essence and thus not absolutely simple).
-But given that there can be no restrictions in “pure being,” there must be only one unrestricted being.
+But given that there can be no restrictions on “pure being,” there must be only one unrestricted being.

-Thus far we have used philosophical inquiry to discover that there must be one, absolutely-simple, uncaused being that is the cause of all other beings.
+Thus far, we have used philosophical inquiry to discover that there must be one absolutely simple, uncaused being that is the cause of all other beings.
 Can philosophy tell us anything more about this uncaused being: can we really call it God?

-Thomas Aquinas, after using philosophical terms to describe God, sometimes closes his argument with the expression, “and this we call God.”
+Thomas Aquinas, after using philosophical terms to describe God, sometimes closes his argument with the expression, “And this we call God.”

-Here we will follow his lead and acknowledge that the one, absolutely-simple, uncaused being that is the cause of all other beings is in fact God.
+Here we will follow his lead and acknowledge that the one absolutely simple, uncaused being that is the cause of all other beings is, in fact, God.
 Are there any other attributes of God that can be known through philosophy?
 The following is a list of divine attributes that philosophers have associated with God.